Maria Komnene, Queen of Jerusalem: Background

 Maria's cousin Theodora Komnene was queen of Jerusalem as the wife of King Baldwin III.
-Their marriage was childless, and he was succeeded upon his death in 1163 by his brother, Amalric.
-Amalric was forced by the High Court of Jerusalem to agree to an annulment of his marriage to Agnes of Courtenay, but he successfully appealed to Pope Alexander III to have their children, Sibylla and Baldwin, declared legitimate.
+Their marriage sealed Baldwin's alliance with Emperor Manuel.
+They had no children, however, and Baldwin was succeeded upon his death in 1163 by his brother, Amalric.
+The High Court of Jerusalem forced Amalric to agree to an annulment of his marriage to Agnes of Courtenay, but he successfully appealed to Pope Alexander III to have their children, Sibylla and Baldwin, declared legitimate.

 Queenship

-Wishing to restore alliance with the powerful Byzantine Empire, King Amalric took his vassals' advice and sent his butler, Odo of St Amand, and the archbishop of Caesarea, Ernesius, as envoys to Emperor Manuel.
+Wishing to restore the alliance with the powerful Byzantine Empire, King Amalric took his vassals' advice and in 1165 sent his butler, Odo of St Amand, and the archbishop of Caesarea, Ernesius, as envoys to Emperor Manuel.
 Negotiations for Amalric's marriage with one of the emperor's relatives lasted two years.
 Maria was eventually selected and sent to the Levant.

-She landed with the butler and the archbishop at Tyre in August.
+Maria landed with Odo and Ernesius at Tyre in August 1167.
+Like her cousin and predecessor, Theodora, but in contrast to the Western practice, Maria was crowned before wedding.
 The Latin patriarch of Jerusalem, Amalric of Nesle, celebrated her marriage to the king at the Cathedral of Tyre on 29 August 1167.
-Historian Bernard Hamilton concludes that the new queen was neither particularly attractive, as not even her supporters flattered her, nor endowed with an impressive dowry, as her cousin Theodora had been.
+Both ceremonies were lavish.
+The historian Bernard Hamilton concludes that the new queen was neither particularly attractive, as not even her supporters flattered her, nor endowed with an impressive dowry, as her cousin Theodora had been.

 Maria and her household represented Byzantine interests in the crusader states, but like Theodora in Baldwin III's reign, she had no influence on the government as queen.
+Amalric and Baldwin III were both keen to avoid sharing authority with their wives; Hamilton suggests that they might have been mindful of the power once wielded by their mother, Queen Melisende.
+Hamilton believes that Maria was also disadvantaged by having no son, while historian Deborah Gerish considers it "highly likely" that her Greek heritage and religion were also obstacles.
+The historian Hans E. Mayer suggests that Maria converted to Roman Catholicism after her marriage.
+Amalric introduced Byzantine clothing fashion into his court, which Gerish credits to his inclination towards closeness with the imperial court rather than Maria's influence.

-Mindful of the power enjoyed by their mother and predecessor, Queen Melisende, King Amalric and his brother were keen to avoid sharing authority with their wives.
-Maria was also disadvantaged by having no son.
-A daughter who died in infancy was likely born to the queen in 1171.
-The royal couple's only surviving child was Isabella, born in 1172.
+Maria and Amalric had a daughter who died in infancy, likely born in 1171.
+Their only surviving child was Isabella, born in 1172.
 There was little affection in the relationship between the queen and her stepson, Baldwin.
-She proved markedly ambitious, and probably resented Baldwin's precedence over her own progeny in the line of succession.
-The lack of a son in the royal marriage became troubling as suspicion grew that Baldwin had contracted leprosy, which used to be an incurable and much stigmatised illness.
+Maria proved markedly ambitious, and Hamilton believes that she probably resented Baldwin's precedence over her own progeny in the line of succession.
+The lack of a son in the royal marriage became troubling as suspicion grew that Baldwin had contracted leprosy, which was then an incurable and much stigmatised illness.